ibpsa/project1-boptest/README.md

 - ``/bacnet`` contains code for a bacnet interface.

 ## Quick-Start to Deploy and Use BOPTEST on a Local Computer
-BOPTEST can be deployed and used on your own computing resource by following the steps below.
+BOPTEST can be deployed and used on your own computing resource by following the steps below:

 1) Download or Clone this repository.